jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 ####Get SpinBoxes

 * `.getSpinBox(title)`
     This will get the selected value from the specified SpinBox.

+* `.getAllSpinBoxes()`
+    This will return the contents of all SpinBoxes in the app, as a dictionary.

 ##ListBox
 ____